dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 #### Managing Misses.

-When a cache miss occurs, the controller must select a block in the cache to be replaced to allocate the address that incurred the miss.
+When a cache miss occurs, the cache controller must select a block in the cache to be replaced to allocate the address that incurred the miss.
 For a direct-mapped cache, since the new address can be allocated only in a single location, the previous entry mapping to that location is deallocated, and the new entry is installed in its place.
 In a set-associative cache, since the new cache block can be placed in any of the blocks of the set, a replacement algorithm is required.
 The typical replacement algorithm used is the LRU (least recently used) policy, where the block that was least recently accessed is evicted to make room for the new data.
 Another alternative is to randomly select one of the blocks as the victim block.

 #### Managing Writes.